[ Content | Sidebar ]

 This pattern is sold as an electronic file in PDF format.
 File size is 264 KB.
 The pattern has 5 pages.
 Once payment is received a link to a personalised website will be emailed to you for you to download your copy of the pattern.
 Please note this link will expire.

-Price: £2.00 (This button will take you to a Ravelry page but you don’t need to be a Ravelry member for it to work)
+Price: 拢2.00 (This button will take you to a Ravelry page where you can buy the pattern, but you don’t need to be a Ravelry member for it to work)

 Three Deep Waves Beaded Bracelet